gvwilson/11-techbook/README.md

 then it doesn't matter if it makes sense to you.

 Similarly,
+as Tom Wilkie once said,
-Wilkie's Law states that an author's job is to produce the manure in which an editor grows something worth reading.
+an author's job is to produce the manure in which an editor grows something worth reading.
 You may sweat over an example for days, but your audience doesn't see your effort: they see your results.
 If explanations that seem clear, concise, and elegant to you don't make sense to your readers, then they're right and you're wrong.

 A professional editor doesn't get paid extra for making more edits.
 So if they mark something, they probably have a good reason.
 Ask why if you're not sure.
 Keep in mind that your motivation and your editor's are the same, to make the book the best it can possibly be.

-## 12. Don't be afraid to set it aside.
+## Tip 12: Don't be afraid to set it aside.

-I wrote an introduction to R for Python programmers that will probably never see the light of day, and have stopped work on an undergraduate guide to working on team projects.
+One of us (Wilson) wrote three quarters of an introduction to R for Python programmers that will probably never see the light of day.
+This is not unusual:
-In both cases I found that the more I wrote, the less I believed the book would actually help its intended audience.
+many authors find that the more they write, the less they believe the book will actually help its intended audience.
-I hope I'll get back to the second book eventually, but I won't feel ashamed if I don't: scientists don't expect every hypothesis to turn out to be true, and authors shouldn't either.
+There is nothing to be ashamed of in this: scientists don't expect every hypothesis to turn out to be true, and authors shouldn't either.

+Of course,
-Of course, if you have signed a contract and are suddenly rethinking whether your book should exist, have an honest conversation with your editor about next steps.
-Don't hide information, and don't become impossible to reach.
-There's no shame in evolving on the reasoning, scope, timing, or approach to your book.
-It happens all the time.
+if you have signed a contract and are suddenly rethinking whether your book should exist, have an honest conversation with your editor about next steps.
+Don't hide information,
+and don't become impossible to reach.
+Editors are used to authors becoming discouraged and can provide a much-needed reality check.
+They can also help you evolve the reasoning, scope, timing, or approach to your book: it's actually part of their to do so.

-## 13. Stop, ship, and celebrate.
+## Tip 13: Stop, ship, and celebrate.

 Your book will never be perfect.
-It will probably never feel *finished*, any more than software does, but you should ship it anyway and then celebrate what you've accomplished.
+It will probably never even feel *finished*, any more than software does, but you should ship it anyway and then celebrate what you've accomplished.

-Writing a book is a major undertaking, and you should feel proud of your work.
-It can be a hard slog, but it's not easy to replicate the feeling of accomplishment when you find your book page on Amazon or receive a shipment of printed books.
+Writing a book can be a hard slog, but it's not easy to replicate the feeling of accomplishment when you find your book listed online or receive a shipment of printed copies.
-Don't be afraid to brag.
-Tell all your friends.
-Post on all your social accounts.
-Bragging is the best marketing tool you have, so get to it.
+Don't be afraid to tell your friends or post on your social media accounts: it isn't bragging if you actually did it, and if it was worth your time to write the book, it's worth your time to help people find it.

 ## Bibliography

 <dl>

-<dt id="Ke1979">Kernighan1979</dt>
+<dt id="Ke1979">Ke1979</dt>
 <dd>Brian&nbsp;W. Kernighan and P.&nbsp;J. Plauger.
 <em>The Elements of Programming Style</em>.
 McGraw-Hill, 1979, 978-0070342071.</dd>

-<dt id="Ke1981">Kernighan1981</dt>
+<dt id="Ke1981">Ke1981</dt>
 <dd>Brian&nbsp;W. Kernighan and P.&nbsp;J. Plauger.
 <em>Software Tools in Pascal</em>.
 Addison-Wesley Professional, 1981, 978-0201103427.</dd>

-<dt id="Ke1983">Kernighan1983</dt>
+<dt id="Ke1983">Ke1983</dt>
 <dd>Brian&nbsp;W. Kernighan and Rob Pike.
 <em>The Unix Programming Environment</em>.
 Prentice-Hall, 1983, 978-0139376818.</dd>

-<dt id="Ke1988">Kernighan1988</dt>
+<dt id="Ke1988">Ke1988</dt>
 <dd>Brian&nbsp;W. Kernighan and Dennis&nbsp;M. Ritchie.
 <em>The C Programming Language</em>.
 Prentice-Hall, 1988, 978-0131103627.</dd>

+<dt id="Li2020">Li2020</dt>
+<dd>Sarah Lin, Ibraheem Ali, and Greg Wilson.
+"Ten quick tips for making things findable."
+<em>PLOS Computational Biology</em>, 16(12), 2020, 10.1371/journal.pcbi.1008469.</dd>

 <dt id="Ud1999">Ud1999</dt>
 <dd>Jon Udell: